Naturality and mapping class groups in Heegaard Floer homology

 \section{Simplifying moves on Heegaard diagrams}

 In this section, we break down $(k,l)$-stabilizations, generalized handleslides, and the loops of diagrams of type \ref{item:A}--\ref{item:E} appearing in Theorem~\ref{thm:2-param} into the simpler moves and loops that come up in the definition of strong Heegaard invariants, Definition~\ref{def:strong-Heegaard}.
-During the simplification procedure, we work with overcomplete diagrams, and will choose spanning trees only later to pass to actual sutured diagrams.
+During the simplification procedure, we work with overcomplete diagrams, and will only later choose spanning trees to pass to actual sutured diagrams.

 We now overview the relevant combinatorial structures we are going to use.
 A generic 2-parameter family of gradient-like vector fields $\mathcal{F} \colon D^2 \to \FV(M,\g)$ gives rise to a bordered stratification of~$D^2$; see Definition~\ref{def:stratification}.
 We subdivide this stratification into a certain CW decomposition of~$D^2$, and consider a dual CW decomposition.
 We label the vertices of this dual decomposition with overcomplete diagrams such that neighboring diagrams are related by (generalized) Heegaard moves.
 The simplification procedure consists of modifying the CW decompositions in a combinatorial way, as opposed to modifying the 2-parameter family of gradients.
 Our goal is to obtain a CW decomposition of~$D^2$ where the boundary of every 2-cell corresponds to one of the elementary loops in the definition of strong Heegaard invariants (Definition~\ref{def:strong-Heegaard}).
 We now give the relevant definitions.

-\begin{definition} A \emph{polyhedral decomposition} of $D^2$ is a CW-decomposition such that the attaching map of every cell is an embedding) such that every closed 1-cell is smoothly embedded in~$D^2$.
+\begin{definition} A \emph{polyhedral decomposition} of $D^2$ is a regular CW decomposition of~$D^2$ (i.e., the attaching map of every cell is an embedding) such that every closed 1-cell is smoothly embedded in~$D^2$.

-A \emph{bordered polyhedral decomposition} of $D^2$ is a partition of $D^2$ that arises as follows.
-Pick a polyhedral decomposition of $D^2$ such that every 0-cell in the boundary~$S^1$ has valence~3, every closed 1-cell not contained in~$S^1$ intersects~$S^1$ in at most one 0-cell, and every 2-cell intersects~$S^1$ in at most one 1-cell.
-Then take the union of each open $i$-cell in $S^1$ with the neighboring open $(i+1)$-cell in $\text{Int}(D^2)$ for $i \in \{0,1\}$.
-So the ``cells'' meeting $S^1$ have boundary along $S^1$, we call these \emph{bordered cells}.
+A \emph{bordered polyhedral decomposition} of $D^2$ is a partition of $D^2$ that arises as follows: Choose a polyhedral decomposition of~$D^2$ such that every 0-cell in the boundary~$S^1$ has valence~3, every closed 1-cell not contained in~$S^1$ intersects~$S^1$ in at most one 0-cell, and every 2-cell intersects~$S^1$ in at most one 1-cell.
+Then take the union of each open $i$-cell in $S^1$ with the neighboring open $(i+1)$-cell in $\text{Int}(D^2)$ for $i \in \{0,1\}$ (where an open 0-cell is just a 0-cell).
+We call these \emph{bordered $(i+1)$-cells}.